Recognize the importance of pronoun reference.

 Pronouns are chameleon words.
-In one sentence, for example, the pronoun he might mean Zippy the dog; in another sentence he might replace the rock star on stage, the President of the United States, or my lab partner Fred who picks his nose.
-Just as a chameleon changes its color to coordinate with its environment, a pronoun alters its meaning to match the nearby antecedent, the word that the pronoun is replacing.
+In one sentence, for example, the pronoun he might mean Zippy the dog; in another sentence he might replace the rock star on stage, the President of the United States, or my lab partner Fred, who picks his nose.
+Just as a chameleon changes its color to coordinate with its environment, a pronoun alters its meaning to match the nearby antecedent, the word that the pronoun replaces.

-When you fail to confirm that a pronoun has a single, clear antecedent, you lose control of the picture you want the words to create in your readers' minds.
+When you fail to confirm that a pronoun has a single, clear antecedent, you lose control of the picture that you want your words to create in your readers' minds.

-If you're not careful, several common situations are likely to create unclear pronoun reference.
+If you are not careful, several common situations will create unclear pronoun reference.